I receive email quite often from blog readers and one question I get a lot goes something like this:

 To be perfectly honest, homeschooling is challenging for multiple reasons.
 And there are times that I wish we had more kids around for projects that would just be more fun with a group.
 But overall, I’d say that an only child family is the perfect scenario for homeschooling.
 If you look back in history, one-on-one tutoring was the preferred method of education.
 So, while there are minor disadvantages ( I really wish Ben had someone else to play games like Risk and Monopoly with), the advantages far outweigh them.

-Here are the reasons why I believe homeschooling an only child rocks!
+Here are the main reasons why I believe homeschooling an only child rocks!

 Homeschooling an only child doesn’t take as much time each day as public school or homeschooling many.
+Really, until high school, most homeschool work can be completed in a matter of 1-3 hours, depending on which grade you’re teaching.
+Even high school takes much less time that traditional school.
 This leaves more time for pursuing passions and interests, service and ministry, sports and music lessons, or for more playtime.

 What?
 I know.
 You thought socialization was the negative aspect to homeschooling an only.
 You’ve pictured my poor son, home alone all day with his mom, never interacting with anyone.
 Actually, it’s quite the opposite.
 Homeschooling affords me to opportunity to purposefully expose him to many opportunities for socialization in the real world — homeschool co-ops, at the library, grocery store, post office, Dr.’s office, while we volunteer, helping neighbors, and everywhere else we go together.
 He is able to watch me interact with all kinds of people of all ages and does so himself.
 Spending all day “socializing” with a classroom of other 11-year-olds hardly prepares a child for communicating effectively in the real world.
 (P.S. service, ministry, sports, music and playtime in the neighborhood, all those things we have time for that I mentioned in #2 = time with other people, adults and kids).